kohpai/kohpai.github.io/_posts/2017-01-29-what-actually-is-intelligence!?.md

 date:   2017-01-29 04:20:40 +0700
 categories: philosophy
 ---
-### Have you ever wondered, what exactly distinguishes inteligent people from regular people?
+### Have you ever wondered, what exactly distinguishes intelligent people from regular people?

 ...